elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 - terraform apply -auto-approve tfplan

 Applies the previously generated plan (tfplan) without prompting for approval.
-This ensures only the changes you already reviewed or tested in the plan step are applied — no surprises.
+What could possibly go wrong? ;) This ensures only the changes you already reviewed or tested in the plan step are applied — no surprises.
 -->